Commodity managers see demand growth ending pain after tough 2013

 Sustained low prices have prompted mining companies to curtail production and shut unprofitable lines, however.

-"Western producers have started to cut capacity over the past year in metals like aluminum and nickel.
-This is helping to stabilize sliding prices.
+"Western producers have started to cut capacity over the past year in metals like aluminium and nickel.
+This is helping to stabilise sliding prices.
 We've seen prices at levels where a lot of producers weren't profitable," he said.

 Unfortunately for investors, the cutbacks in production growth will take time to filter through.
 "This is not really a theme for 2014 but we are probably closer to the bottom now than we were a year ago.
 The risk/reward is much better skewed to the upside," Heiskanen argued.